Teiwin/Safetival_Dashboard/README.md

 # Safetival_Dashboard
 Thuis repos contains the code for a dashboard showing multiple data.
 # to install:
+you need to create a .env file (there is a template `template.env`)

 (go in the project's root directory)
 create a venv:
 `python -m venv env`